avipars/DB-Mini-Project/Stage4/README.md

 Our Book IDs were using the INT data type, while the other group is using BIGINT.
 We were required to alter the original schema as well as address any views that relied upon our Book IDs in order to execute the change.
 Running [BookBigInt.sql](https://github.com/avipars/DB-Mini-Project/tree/main/Stage4/Commands/BookBigInt.sql) allows our database be compatible with the other group's. ![image](https://github.com/user-attachments/assets/304f3285-14ff-437d-9a1d-d0c515d6dcc5).
 Afterwards, I created a [new dump](https://gitlab.com/avipars/db-lfs/-/tree/main/Stage4?ref_type=heads) reflecting those changes.

+Additionally, we connected their Archive relationship with our Location ones in an efficient manner.
+Next, we added the Rarity attribute to our Book table to accommodate the other group's schema and data.

 ### Views

+After incorporating both systems, we created two new views to utilize the additional functionality seamlessly.

 ### Queries

+Additionally, we added new queries which take advantage of the views that have been created.